Corporate Governance Statement of Arion Bank for 2016

 The Corporate Governance Statement of Arion Bank hf.
 (Arion Bank or the Bank) is based on the legislation, regulations and recognized guidelines which are in force at the time the Bank’s financial statement is adopted by the Board of Directors.

 Excellence in corporate governance

-In December 2015 Arion Bank was recognized as a company which has achieved excellence in corporate governance.
-The Icelandic Chamber of Commerce, SA – Business Iceland, Nasdaq Iceland and the Center for Corporate Governance at the University of Iceland have signed a partnership agreement under which companies are given the opportunity to undergo a formal assessment of their corporate governance.
+In December 2015 Arion Bank was recognized as a company which has achieved excellence in corporate governance following a formal assessment based on the Icelandic Guidelines on Corporate Governance issued by the Icelandic Chamber of Commerce, SA – Business Iceland and Nasdaq Iceland.
 Arion Bank received this recognition following an in-depth survey of corporate governance at the Bank, including governance by the Board of Directors, sub-committees and management, performed by KPMG ehf. in the autumn of 2015.
 The recognition applies for three years unless significant changes are made to the Bank’s management or ownership.

 Compliance with guidelines on good corporate governance

 According to the Financial Undertakings Act No. 161/2002 Arion Bank is obliged to comply with recognized guidelines on good corporate governance.
 The Bank complies with the fifth edition of the Icelandic Guidelines on Corporate Governance issued by Iceland Chamber of Commerce, SA – Business Iceland and Nasdaq Iceland, published in May 2015 and viewable on the website www.leidbeiningar.is.
 According to the guidelines a company shall state whether it has deviated from the guidelines, if so, which parts and also explain why it has done so.
 The Bank complies with the guidelines but because of the current shareholder structure certain deviations have been made from the guidelines.
 The section below specifies in which instances the Bank has deviated from the guidelines.